ddikman/genre-substantif/README.md

 As we have no dynamic data on the page, we don't need to render it every time.

-However, this means that when we run `npm run dev`, there will be no server-side rendered version of the vue code, leading to a warning.
+However, this means that when we run `yarn dev`, there will be no server-side rendered version of the vue code, leading to a warning.

 ![SSR Warning](./ssr-warning.png)